StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

    * **url** - The URL of your Splunk instance.
    * **authentication** - How the Agent should authenticate with your Splunk instance.
 Choose either token-based \(recommended\) or basic authentication.
 For details, see [authentication configuration details](splunk_stackpack.md#authentication).
    * **ignore\_saved\_search\_errors** - Set to `false` to return an error if one of the configured saved searches doesn't exist.
 Default `true`.
    * **tags** - Optional.
-Can be used to apply specific tags to all reported topology in StackState.
+Used to apply specific tags to all reported topology in StackState.
 3. Under **component\_saved\_searches**, add details of each Splunk saved search that the check should execute to retrieve components:
    * **name** - The name of the [Splunk saved search](splunk_topology.md#splunk-saved-search) to execute.
      * **match** - Regex used for selecting Splunk saved search queries.
 Default `"comp.*"` for component queries and `"relation*"` for relation queries.